 Thus, a high reliance on net cash flows from position making the macroeconomic level is what amplifies an initial disturbance.
 Without this reliance on position making, the impact of defaults and other disturbances will be contained, and limited government involvement will be needed to promote financial stability.

-Leaving aside fraud, Hedge, Speculative and Ponzi finance must have a positive net worth to be implemented; otherwise an honest banker would not consider lending.
+Leaving aside fraud (which can occur at any stage of financial fragility), Hedge, Speculative and Ponzi finance must have a positive net worth over the life of the funding project to be implemented; otherwise an honest banker would not consider funding the project.
 The main difference between the financial configurations is based on the degree to which position making is needed to get a positive net worth.
 Hedge finance is not expected to require any position making; Ponzi finance is expected to require growing position making.
+This should be differentiated from the existence or not of a “bubble.”
+The categorization does not aim at measuring the accuracy (however, defined) of the price of assets (PA) used to service liability commitments.

 As the second quote at the beginning of this section suggests, another way to understand the H/S/P classification is in terms of the underwriting characteristics underlying each financial scheme: